Business ideas: ‘Free from’ foods

 Alongside taste, the most important element of launching a food business is to get your product stocked in retailers.
 Freefrom Matters director, Michelle Berriedale-Johnson, suggests starting out at a market or pop-up store, to garner feedback and to get your product noticed without the presence of some of the bigger free from brands.
 Ultimately you’ll want to get a larger listing though.
 Whole Foods and Holland Barrett are store chains that stock an extensive range of free from foods; however these days all major supermarket chains are opening their doors to free from snacks, with entire areas dedicated to gluten free, dairy free and other free from food brands – so ideally a national listing is key to really gain momentum for your brand.

 It’s also worth spending time creating a strong social media presence as both the free from and vegan community are very active on social media.
 Instagram in particular is a great way to get your product seen and shared by your target audience.
+Take a look also at developing a website that showcases the images of your free-from food (our best website builders guide may help).

 Who else has started a free from food business?